The ones that got away: chemical tagging of globular cluster-origin stars with Gaia BP/RP spectra: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for their helpful review, which has improved the final quality of this paper.
 SGK thanks Tom Hehir for his useful discussions regarding neural networks.
 SGK acknowledges PhD funding from the Marshall Scholarship, supported by the UK government and Trinity College, Cambridge.
 HZ thanks the Science and Technology Facilities Council (STFC) for a PhD studentship.
 AAA acknowledges support from the Herchel Smith Fellowship at the University of Cambridge and a Fitzwilliam College research fellowship supported by the Isaac Newton Trust.

 This work made extensive use of the Python packages \texttt{Numpy} \citep{harris2020array}, \texttt{Scipy} \citep{2020SciPy}, \texttt{Matplotlib} \citep{Hunter:2007}, \texttt{Scikit-learn} \citep{scikit-learn}, and \texttt{Gala} \citep{galah,adrian_price_whelan_2020_4159870}.
 This work made use of \texttt{Astropy}:\footnote{http://www.astropy.org} a community-developed core Python package and an ecosystem of tools and resources for astronomy \citep{astropy:2013, astropy:2018, astropy:2022}.